brighthive/data-resource-generator/docs/source/unsupported_features.rst

 -------------------------------------------

 - Many to many relationships where either of the tables have a primary key named something other than 'id'.
+- Tables with a primary key that is something other than 'id'.